 Steven K. Lundy, Ph.D.

-Steven K. Lundy, Ph.D. is a Research Assistant Professor in the Department of Internal Medicine-Rheumatology at the University of Michigan Medical School.
+Steven K. Lundy, Ph.D. is a Research Associate Professor in the Department of Internal Medicine-Rheumatology at the University of Michigan Medical School.
 Steve earned his Bachelor of Science degree in Biochemistry from Oakland University, Auburn Hills, Michigan in 1987.
 He then worked in the Immunology Department at the Mayo Foundation in Rochester, MN for six years as a Research Technician, followed by three years as a Lab Manager in Radiation Oncology at Wayne State University in Detroit, Michigan.

 Steve then pursued his doctorate in the laboratory of Dov L. Boros in the Department of Immunology and Microbiology at Wayne State University, graduating in 2001.
 His thesis was entitled "Mechanisms of CD4+ T cell apoptosis during murine Schistosoma mansoni infection".
 The major findings of his dissertation were that B cells, particularly CD5+ B-1a cells, in schistosome infected mice expressed Fas ligand and were able to kill activated T cells.